DomiKamu/OhmerPrems/README.md

 Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (full versions) without any additional charge!

-To become *OhmerPrems* member, simply send me **12 euros** (offer valid until May 1st 2023, instead of 15 euros).
-If required, please convert your local currency first, to fit with 12+ euros, otherwise your payment will be not accepted) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).
+To become *OhmerPrems* member, simply send me **15 euros**.
+If required, please convert your local currency first, to fit with 15+ euros, otherwise your payment will be not accepted) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).

 **Very important: don't forget to indicate:**
 - your first and last name (personal name, not company or nickname).
 - your valid email address (required to send your personal license key & instructions).
 Your email address stays private!
 - also in the message, please specify **OhmerPrems member**, or something similar, to avoid possible confusion.
 Thank you in advance!

-New subscription requires 24 hours max. after PayPal confirmation. **Incomplete/not regular fee informations or/and payment less than 12 euros is refurbished**.
+New subscription requires 24 hours max. after PayPal confirmation. **Incomplete/not regular fee informations or/and payment less than 15 euros is refurbished**.
 Thank you for your understanding.

 ----